‘Calm before the storm’: Measles could come roaring back, CDC and WHO warn - NewsBreak

 The WHO is also concerned that measles cases were underreported in 2020.
 Fewer reported cases means fewer specimens collected and studied – a key part of monitoring and preventing the spread of the disease.

 “While we have not seen an increase in cases yet, measles is simply too contagious.
-If we do not act, gaps will become outbreaks, and many children will be exposed to a preventable but potentially deadly disease,” said Ephrem Tekle Lemango, UNICEF’s associate director for immunization.Pfizer asks FDA to OK COVID-19 booster shots for all adults
+If we do not act, gaps will become outbreaks, and many children will be exposed to a preventable but potentially deadly disease,” said Ephrem Tekle Lemango, UNICEF’s associate director for immunization.When can you get a COVID booster shot?
+These are the rules for each vaccine

 Measles is a highly contagious and serious disease, especially for babies and young children.
 The CDC advises children get their first measles, mumps and rubella shot between 12 and 15 months old, followed by a second dose between 4 and 6 years old.